buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ##### Parallel to Robinson Chapters 7 and 8 on Sri Lanka and China

 As we transition to more contemporary forms of Buddhism, let us set aside *Aspects of Early Buddhist Sociological Thought* for now, and take a brief listen to two Buddhists (one Sri Lankan and the other Chinese) chanting themselves to bed.
-Though not typical of evening services, these two rare recordings capture, for me, something of the beauty of these two traditions:
+Though not typical of their traditions' evening services, these two rare recordings capture, for me, something of their beauty:

 {% include content_blurb.html category="av" slug="bojjhanga-suttas_dhammaruwan" %}
 - First, we have this extraordinary recording of a boy in Sri Lanka spontaneously remembering how he chanted Pāli in a past life.